The buddy’s were bullies .

 I was in first grade in the late 60’s.
 I was walking home from school with my two older brothers.
 I remember at 27th street my brother saying “Walk as fast as you can and run straight home if you have to.”
 They knew of danger.
 It was introduced to me because it was introduced to them.
 Whatever happened on the 6th grade playground was much different than the play on the first grade playground.
 However, out of school walking home we were on the same ground and fear had set in.

 I had only heard of the buddy twins until that day.
-They sped past in a cream Chevrolet, yelling threats at us.
+They sped past in a cream color Chevrolet, yelling threats at us.
 They turned the corner, we ran and I didn’t see them again.
 The families in the parochial schools knew of them too being expelled they gained a reputation for truancy.

 I don’t know what happened to them.
 I can’t imagine they got very far on their course.
 I do remember they put fear in us that day.
 I learned what the words being jumped meant.
 No thanks to the bullies.